 At Rudner law, we recognize that the employment relationship is an interpersonal one, not unlike a marriage.
 Hiring decisions are always challenging and terminations are always stressful, regardless of whether you’re an employee or an employer.
 Since we advise employers and employees, we can see both sides of a story and are committed to being impartial in all situations.
 However, when we’re on your side, we promise to give you practical, cost-effective advice and then fight tooth and nail to get you satisfactory results.

-Unfortunately, we do not offer free consultations.
-This is because we structure our consultations for maximum value and effectiveness.
+We do not offer free consultations.
+In fact, we don’t offer Consultations; we offer Strategy Sessions, which are detailed meetings structured for maximum value and effectiveness.
 They are designed to be comprehensive enough that, in many cases, you can walk away with enough information to resolve the issue without further involvement on our part, thereby saving you any additional costs.
 Legal advice is what we sell, so it is hard to justify giving it away for free.

-Our consultation is a fixed-fee process that involves reviewing the background and up to one hour of meeting time.
+Our Strategy Session is a fixed-fee process that involves reviewing the background and up to one hour of meeting time.
 The fee will depend on the level of experience of the lawyer you meet with, and will be fully disclosed and mutually agreed upon prior to meeting.

-To ensure that you get the most out of your first consultation:
+To ensure that you get the most out of your Strategy Session:

 - Bring or send us a copy of your government-issued ID.
 The Law Society of Ontario requires that we confirm your identity and we will keep a copy in your client file at the firm.

 - Before your meeting, be sure to send us any documents you think might be relevant to your case.
 This will allow the lawyer to get a sense of the issue beforehand, so that they can spend the time with you dealing only with the most important matters.
 Some examples of helpful documents are:

 - Employment contracts